 Throughout my supervisory experience, I have striven to develop my team members individually, helping them pursue their potential and develop their careers through personal mentorship and professional development.
 We are constantly growing as individuals and the best way to help our teams feel successful is to allow them the opportunities they need to feel like they are moving forward and progressing toward their dreams.
 By building an environment of growth we develop a team that is invested in the work that they do.

 Being a strong leader also means you know when to take a step back and let others take the lead when they are the expert on the topic.
-This is imperative for gathering the data necessary for making larger decisions for a project or team and can influence the end product during final buildout.
-As important as it is to know your strengths and lean into them, it is just as valuable to know the strengths of your team and how best to utilize each of them.
+This is imperative for gathering the data necessary for making larger decisions for a project or team and can influence the end product during the final buildout.
+As important as it is to know your strengths and lean into them, it is just as valuable to know the strengths of your team and how best to maximize each member.

 The photo above was taken in a moment of triumph when I could have allowed an obstacle to stop me from reaching my end goal.
-Maroon Bells has been at the top of my Must See list ever since I moved to Colorado.
-It was late spring when I finally decided to go and, after reading over the website to make sure I was within the range when the roads would be open, I hit the highway for an eight hour (round trip) road trip.
+Maroon Bells has been at the top of my Must See list ever since I moved to Colorado in 2017.
+It was late spring when I finally decided to go and, after reading over the website to make sure I was within the range when the roads would be open, I hit the highway for an eight-hour (round trip) road trip.

 It was an experiment in mental fortitude and self-motivation which has flowed over into other aspects of my life.
 We are capable of much more than we could imagine and I enjoy learning about the limitlessness of others as much as I enjoy learning about my own.